WeriksonAlves/transfer_gesture_cnn/README.md

-# 🤖 INF692 – Human Gesture Recognition using CNNs and YOLOv8-Pose
+# 🤖 Human Gesture Recognition using CNNs for Human-Robot Interaction

 This repository contains the final project for the **INF692 – Convolutional Neural Networks for Computer Vision** course.
 The project aims to recognize human gestures in images using both **standard CNN classifiers (ResNet18)** and **pose-based representations via YOLOv8-Pose**.